cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 ![Nodecellar Blueprint](/guide/images3/guide/nodecellar_topology.png)

 Next, we need to create a deployment so we can create this topology in our OpenStack cloud.
-To do so, type the following command:

-{% highlight bash %}
+Before creating the deployment itself, we'll have to fill in the inputs.json.template found in the blueprint's folder.

+FILL IN HERE!!!

+Now that the inputs file is ready, we can create the deployment:

+{%highlight bash%}
-cfy deployments create -b nodecellar1 -d nodecellar1
+cfy deployments create -b nodecellar1 -d nodecellar1 --inputs inputs.json
-{% endhighlight %}
+{%endhighlight%}

 With this command we've created a deployment named `nodecellar1` from a blueprint with the same name.
 This deployment is not yet materialized, since we haven't issued any command to install it.
 If you click the "Deployments" icon in the left sidebar in the web UI, you will see that all nodes are labeled with 0/1, which means they weren't yet created.